ITIL – The best ITSM Framework

 5. ITIL Continual Service Improvement—helps ITIL users apprise and bring in IT service enhancements

 ITIL’s acceptance is part of the reason why it gets mixed up with ITSM.
-ITIL is the existing ITSM framework.
-ITIL represents everything in the ITSM description above.
+ITIL is the default ITSM framework.
+It represents everything in the ITSM description above.
 However, ITSM explains the “what”, while ITIL explains the “how”.
 Implementing ITIL processes and gaining ITIL certification offers substantial business benefits.
-These benefits include managing service disruptions, building contented customer relationships by delivering services that meet customer demand, and augmenting service efficiency, employee efficiency, and business value while decreasing service overheads.
+These benefits include managing service disruptions, building value-based relationships by delivering services that meet end-user demand, and augmenting service efficiency, employee efficiency, and business value while decreasing service overheads.

 ITIL is the ITSM framework used by organizations of all sizes, across several industry verticals, and in nations across the world.
-While it is most common to see ITIL as the most implemented frequently ITSM framework among large enterprises, ITIL as an ITSM framework brings value to small and mid-sized organizations.
-Smaller companies often implement only a subcategory of ITIL processes that are observed to offer the most substantial or perceptible return on effort.
-According to a study by Macquarie University, the three ITIL processes with the maximum adoption rates amongst those organizations that have incorporated ITIL were Incident Management (95% of respondents), Change Management (88%) and Problem Management (71 percent).
+While it is common to see ITIL as the most frequently adopted ITSM framework among large enterprises, it brings value to small and mid-sized organizations too.
+Smaller companies often implement only a subcategory of ITIL processes that are observed to offer the most substantial or perceptible return on investment.
+According to a study by Macquarie University, the three ITIL processes with the maximum adoption rates amongst those organizations that have incorporated ITIL were Incident Management (95% of respondents), Change Management (88%), and Problem Management (71 percent).